 Dry them on kitchen towel - fine 80 worms spread on kitchen towel across the kitchen table (how hygenic)

-Dowse them in propylene glycol - not explained on the packet, this kills them all - very quickly and very dramatically, luckily the kids
+Dowse them in propylene glycol - not explained on the packet, this kills them all - very quickly and very dramatically, luckily the kids, having lost interest, were watching TV at this point.

 Cover them in the powder.